 One of the theories is that repeated overuse results in minor tears occurring at that interface.
 If we ignore or fail to recognise the minor symptoms that appear and carry on with whatever we were doing then we run the risk of not allowing the minor tears to heal.
 Normally the body is pretty good at healing usually with scar tissue that over time strengthens up extremely well.
 For some unknown reason at the common extensor origin this process may fail to happen and only weak tissue is produced at the tears.
 This weak tissue is just that, it cannot take the stress of activity when loaded and the brain interprets this as pain.
 It was thought that this tissue was due to inflammation but this is not now thought to be the case, which is why the NSAIDS such as ibuprofen, do not work very well.
 Sometimes the pain is only felt when the arm is used but others can experience awful aching often at night.

-Correction of this issue may help considerably.
-Physiotherapy, using a brace and cortisone injections are the main non-operative options.
-A recent study has strongly suggested that whilst cortisone injections may give good pain relief, they do not last and that they may delay the overall resolution of the condition.
+Physiotherapy, using a brace and cortisone injections have been the main non-operative options, hoever a study has strongly suggested that whilst cortisone injections may give good pain relief, they do not last and that they may delay the overall resolution of the condition.
 This happens because the injection allows the individual to perpetuate the activity that may have been the cause of the tennis elbow in the first place.
 Thus it is critical for an individual who develops tennis elbow to look very carefully at their activities to see if technique is a factor.
 Long term recovery of the symptoms may be achieved quicker by a period of controlled use with physiotherapy and bracing.
-Other treatments potenially available include shock wave therapy which is being trialled but the results are still being evaluated.
+Other treatments potenially available include shock wave therapy, dry needling or platelet-rich plasma injection have been trialled but the results are equivocal.
 The vast majority of patients with tennis elbow can be managed non-operatively but the final solution is surgery.

 The overall aim of surgery is to relieve pain and recover function, but the technical aim is to re-establish a sound anchor point for those extensor muscles.
 The operation is performed as a day-case either under general or regional anaesthetic (arm block).
 My plan is to lift off the muscle/tendon attachment to the bone, remove the area of abnormal, weak tissue and then try and make that exposed bone bleed by cutting off its outer edge (known as the cortex).
 This all sounds rather dramatic but when you realise that the actual diameter of bone I am going to affect is about 1.5 centimetres it doesn't seem so bad.
 After I have made the bone bleed I will stitch the tendon back into its normal place, suture the skin, dress the wound and splint the elbow at 90 degrees with a slab of plaster of paris or fibrecast material.